MrR0807/Notes/RabbitMQ_In_Depth/RabbitMQ_In_Depth.md

 * If you’re batching the publishing of messages that require confirmation of routing and persistence, is there a need for true atomic commits to the destination queues for a message?
 * Are there acceptable trade-offs in reliable delivery that your publishers can use to achieve higher performance and message throughput?
 * What other aspects of message publishing will impact message throughput and performance?
+* Do you need to ensure that all messages are received, or can they be discarded?
+* Can you receive messages and then acknowledge or reject them as a batch operation?
+* If not, can you use transactions to improve performance by automatically batching your individual operations?
+* Do you really need transactional commit and rollback functionality in your consumers?
+* Does your consumer need exclusive access to the messages in the queues it’s consuming from?
+* What should happen when your consumer encounters an error?
+Should the message be discarded?
+Requeued?
+Dead-lettered?

 ### What to expect with no guarantees